CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/APP.3.3 Fileserver.txt

 The following requirements MUST be implemented as a priority:

-#### APP.3.3.A1 Suitable installation [Building services]
+#### APP.3.3.A1 Suitable installation [building services]

 File servers MUST NOT be operated in offices or as workstations.
 They MUST be placed in locations to which only authorized persons have access.
 In addition, attention must be paid to a vibration-free or vibration-free environment of the file server.
 Even file servers with additional functions, such as NAS systems combined with a WLAN access point or with direct connections for memory cards, MUST be set up suitably.
 Furthermore, a safe power supply and according to the manufacturer's recommended ambient temperature and humidity MUST be ensured.

 #### APP.3.3.A2 Use of RAID systems

 It MUST be planned whether a RAID system is used in the file server.
 A decision against such a system MUST be documented comprehensible.
-If a RAID system is to be used, it MUST be decided:* which RAID level should be used to logically group the volumes
+If a RAID system is to be used, it MUST be decided:
+* which RAID level should be used to logically group the volumes
 * how long the period of time for a RAID Rebuild process may be and
 * whether a software or a hardware RAID should be used.
 The RAID levels MUST conform to the state of the art.
 For a hardware RAID, the RAID controller SHOULD be redundant.
 In a RAID, hot spare disks SHOULD be kept.